gecholabs/quickstart/README.md

 #### **Caveats**

 * Installation guides go out-of-date quickly.
-I try to keep up but help is appreciated \(e.g. Github issue reports or emails\)
+I try to keep up but help is appreciated \(e.g. Github issue reports or email\)

 * This is Mac specific; unfortunately, I no longer have the cycles for Windows or Linux